mnkleinoeder/etoxws-api/doc/source/referenceimpl.rst

 the  webservice.
 These methods have to be implemented by the adapter (i.e., a subclass of ``etoxwsapi.v2.wsbase.WebserviceImplementationBase``).

-The connection between the django app and the calculation adapter is made in the file ``etoxwsapi/settings_local.py``.
-This file is shipped as template (settings_local.py.in).
+The connection between the django app and the calculation adapter is made via the Django settings mechanism ``etoxwsapi/settings/*.py``.
-Please rename to settings_local.py and set the implementation class(es) in that file.

-Furthermore, the settings_local.py file contains a variable for controlling if the django app implements synchronous or asynchronous execution of jobs.
-In the production version the webservice should be asynchronous.
-During development and debugging a synchronous execution is favorable.
+* the default development setting ``etoxwsapi/settings/dev.py`` loads the sample implementation.
+* there is a etoxlab specific dev settings file ``etoxwsapi/settings/etoxlabdev.py`` which connects the etoxlab implementation class.
+* in production the prod settings are loaded and the actual settings injected via a settings_local.py file.

+The settings to be used are defined by an environment variable ``DJANGO_SETTINGS_MODULE``, e.g., ``export DJANGO_SETTINGS_MODULE=etoxwsapi.settings.etoxlabdev`` for loading the etoxlab specific settings.
+See also :ref:`runtime-env`.

 The package contains a sample implementation of the webservice adapter in the ``sampleimpl`` directory.
 This example should demonstrate how to implement the calculation adapter.

 The actual implementation should be located outside of the etoxwsapi django application and also not stored in the same git repository.
-The connection can easily be done using PYTHONPATH and ``settings_local.py``.
+The connection can easily be done using PYTHONPATH and the settings mechanism.

 Implementation
 ~~~~~~~~~~~~~~

+Please refer to :ref:`prepare-env` in order to have a working environment.

 #. create a new python module
 #. set the PYTHONPATH to ``/path/to/etoxwsapi/src``